straysheep-dev/windows-configs/README.md

 - <https://github.com/mimura1133/linux-vm-tools>
 - <https://www.kali.org/docs/virtualization/install-hyper-v-guest-enhanced-session-mode/>

-But they are not longer maintained, assuming this functionality has been built into the Ubuntu Quick Create image.
+But they are no longer actively maintained, with this functionality having been built into the Ubuntu Quick Create image.

 ### Manual Installation